jmielkeway/ccos4rbpi_volume0/chapter12/shell.md

     p->refcount = forked_refcount;
 ```

 When the parent is notified of a child's exit in `signal_parent_stop`, the parent's reference is dropped.
-The schedule module has also been updated to handle the `struct process`'s own reference.
-Now, in `finish_switch`:
+The schedule module handles the `struct process`'s own reference.
+In `finish_switch`:

 ```C
     if(prev != &(this_rq->idle_task) && !(prev->state == PROCESS_STATE_EXIT)) {